IVSoftware/drag-drop-different-tree/README.md

+## How to make drag and drop from TreeView to TreeView

 I thought it would be easy to find a Microsoft sample but my quick search only turned up the "one tree" version.
 That's ok, There's not much to it.
 Here are the basics very similar to this MS sample [TreeView.ItemDrag](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.treeview.itemdrag?view=windowsdesktop-7.0#examples) but adapted for two trees.

        public MainForm()